Dan-Viner/LinuxWS/Distributions/Arch/README.md

 	makepkg -si

 Note: once the package is installed, it is recognized by pacman, and can be removed using "pacman -R"

+### Snap packages
+To use snap, after installation, one must first enable/start the service with `sudo systemctl start snapd.socket`

+	snap install sublime pycharm-community android-studio spotify

+**A note regarding the "--classic" flag**: most of the snap are using by default the "strict" confinement, meaning that they have a very limited access to the system and personal file, and they're basically running as independent units.
+However, some snaps requires access to the system files (for example pycharm has to use the python interpreter) so they require a "classic" confinement, meaning that they're basically like any normal installed package.
+To enable the installaion of such packages the user must first enable the access by creating the symlink: `ln -s /var/lib/snapd/snap /snap`, and then to give access permissions to a certain package by adding the `--classic` flag in the package installation.
+Read more about snap confinements [here](https://snapcraft.io/docs/snap-confinement)

 ### Adding hebrew support (on X-server)